avinashh10x/employeeSystem/README.md

 - **Method:** POST
 - **Endpoint:** `/api/uploadimg/`
 - **Description:** Uploads an image to Cloudinary.
-- **Request Body:** Form-data with key image and the file to be uploaded.
+- **Request Body:** Form-data with key "image" and the file to be uploaded.

 - **Response:**
   ```json